 Once you take the important step of beginning to plan your estate, working with an experienced, highly skilled estate planning attorney is essential.
-If you live in Virginia or Maryland, Randall J. Borden, Attorney at Law is here to offer you excellent legal counsel.
+If you live in Virginia, Randall J. Borden, Attorney at Law is here to offer you excellent legal counsel.
 Not only does he have the legal acuity to provide you with appropriate guidance; but he also has several estate planning tools to help you create the most cost-effective strategy to meet your needs.
 In many cases, that cost-effective strategy will include trusts.

 Understanding What Trusts Can Accomplish